-Render a filled or unfilled box with corners at pixels (x1,y1) and (x2,y2) into dst, doing an "over" of the color (if it includes an alpha channel) onto the existing data in dst.
+Render a filled or unfilled box with corners at pixels (x1,y1) and (x2,y2) into dst, doing an "over" of the color cyan = (0, 1, 1, 1)

+(if it includes an alpha channel) onto the existing data in dst.
 The color must include as many values as roi. chend-1.
 The ROI can be used to limit the pixel area or channels that are modified, and default to the entirety of dst.
 If fill is true, the box will be completely filled in, otherwise only its outlien will be drawn.